 Robert L. Jones

-Associate Professor Robert L. Jones teaches constitutional law, conflict of laws, antitrust law and evidence.
+Associate Professor Robert L. Jones teaches civil procedure, evidence, constitutional law, conflict of laws, antitrust law, and the summer bar preparation course.

-Professor Jones' scholarship focuses on constitutional interpretation, legal history and federalism.
-His 2007 article, Finishing a Friendly Argument, offers a new historical understanding for Article III of the U.S. Constitution and the creation of the lower federal courts.
+Professor Jones' scholarship focuses on constitutional interpretation, legal history, and legal education.
+His 2007 article, Finishing a Friendly Argument: The Jury and the Historical Origins of Diversity Jurisdiction, offers a new historical understanding for Article III of the U.S. Constitution and the creation of the lower federal courts.

 Professor Jones began his legal career as a judicial clerk for the Honorable Jack B. Weinstein.
 He then practiced antitrust law for four years in Washington, DC as an associate at Arnold & Porter.
 Professor Jones joined NIU from the University of California, Los Angeles, where he taught in the clinical wing of the law school from 2003 until 2007.

 Professor Jones received his J.D. from New York University School of Law in 1998, where he was an articles editor on the NYU Law Review, a teacher in the High School Law Institute, and a member of the Latino Law Students Association.
 While in law school, Professor Jones served as a summer law intern with the Antitrust Division of the United States Department of Justice.
 He earned his bachelor's degree in history from the University of California, Berkeley, where he was an intercollegiate athlete on the track team.
 He is a member of the California and District of Columbia bars.

 Professor Jones is the faculty advisor for NIU’s Latinx Law Student Association and was recognized in 2016 as an “Outstanding Coach & Mentor” by the National Latina/o Law Student Association.
 He was voted Professor of the Year by the NIU graduating classes of 2019, 2017, 2016, 2015, 2012, 2011, and 2009.